Ciela-Institute/caustics/paper.md

 With the building blocks of the lensing system and the various lensing quantities, one may then construct simulators which perform real analysis tasks.
-For example, one may wish to simulate an image collected from a telescope of a strong lensing system.
+For example, one may wish to simulate an image observed by a telescope of a strong lensing system.
 A demonstration of such a simulator is given in
 \autoref{fig:sample} which also demonstrates the importance of sub-pixel sampling.
 This involves raytracing through the lensing mass and extracting the